RonRichman/capecod_workshop/README.md

 https://github.com/RonRichman/capecod_workshop/blob/main/LICENSE

-Thank you to Kovlin Perumal for help coding up the attached Jupyter notebook.
+Thank you to Kovlin Perumal for help coding up the attached Jupyter notebook and for members of the OMI ACF team for peer review.